 During her adulthood, Mary developed severe rheumatoid arthritis and became increasingly debilitated as she grew older.
-To help with the pain, Mary and her family often visited many spas and springs that were reputed to improve health.
+To help with the pain, Mary and her family visited many spas and springs that were reputed to improve health.
 In letters to her husband, she tried to downplay her illness, but it took its toll as the years passed.
-By the 1850s Mary organized her daily routine so that she climbed the stairs only twice each day, coming down in the morning and going back up at bedtime.
-Upon the outbreak of the war, she was walking with difficulty and by the end of 1861 she was confined to a wheelchair—no doubt due to in part to her nomadic existence, moving from plantation to plantation, and the stress of not knowing what was happening to her husband and sons.
+By the 1850s, Mary organized her daily routine so that she navigated the stairs only twice each day, spending most of her waking hours in the Morning Room.
+An enslaved person carried her downstairs every morning and back upstairs at night.
+Walking became increasingly difficult for Mary and by the end of the Civil War, she was primarily confined to a wheelchair.

-Mary Lee did visit Arlington a few months before her death in 1873.
-Unable to get out of the carriage, one of her former slaves, brought her a drink of water from the well.
-“I rode out to my dear old home but so changed it seemed but a dream of the past—I could not have realised (sic) it was Arlington but for the few old oaks they had spared & the trees planted by the Genl and myself which are raising their tall branches to the Heaven which seems to smile on the desecration around them.”
+Mary Lee returned to Arlington only once, in 1873, just a few months before her death.
+Unable to get out of the carriage, a formerly enslaved person brought her a drink of water from the well.
+“I rode out to my dear old home but so changed it seemed but a dream of the past—I could not have realised [sic] it was Arlington but for the few old oaks they had spared & the trees planted by the Genl and myself which are raising their tall branches to the Heaven which seems to smile on the desecration around them.”